 In terms of penalties, the license is suspended if a driver amasses 24 points.
 Driving under the influence of alcohol or drugs, along with drifting, accrue 24 points, leading to an immediate driving ban; and probably more serious legal consequences, too.
 Running a red light is 12 points, as is driving face-on into traffic.
 Failure to comply with traffic police orders is 8 points, as is driving a vehicle without brakes or lights.
 Failure to give right-of-way to vehicles on a roundabout incurs 6 points.
-In addition, failure to use the seat belt is 2 points, as is use of a mobile phone.
+In addition, failure to use the seat belt is 2 points, as is the use of a mobile phone.
 They will delete points from the driver’s log after a year without any traffic violations.

-Speed limit in Saudi Arabia
+The speed limit in Saudi Arabia

 Speeding is a leading cause of accidents (and deaths) in Saudi Arabia.
-Speed limits vary from 50km/h in built up areas to 70km/h on urban freeways, and 120km/h on national highways.
+Speed limits vary from 50km/h in built-up areas to 70km/h on urban freeways, and 120km/h on national highways.
 Exceeding the speed limit by more than 25km/h will land you a minimum SR900 fine and six points on your license.
 There are speed cameras all over major routes in the country.

 Driving under the influence in Saudi Arabia